BriskenFinancials/use-case-template/cards/UC10000426-Y-04-tell-us-what-do-you-think.md

 # Tell us what do you think

+This card supports the transition from 'Create go-live communication'.
 Share a feedback form with team and customer stakeholders.
 Gather insights on process, delivery, and outcomes.
-You will be able to confidently Share a feedback form with team and customer stakeholders. accelerating progress and improving project alignment

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-04-top.png)